cassiomolin/jersey-jwt/README.md

 This application is packed as an [uber-jar](https://stackoverflow.com/q/11947037/1426227), making it easy to run, so you don't need to be bothered by installing a servlet container such as Tomcat and then deploy the application on it.
 Just execute `java -jar <jar-file>` and the application will be up and running.

 This application uses [Undertow](http://undertow.io/), a lighweight Servlet container designed to be fully embeddable.
-It's used as the default web server in the Wildfly Application Server.
+It's used as the default web server in the [WildFly Application Server](http://wildfly.org/).

 The uber-jar is created with the [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/), that provides the capability to create an executable jar including its dependencies.